microsoft/jacdac/services/iothub.md

 All properties of a given message are always sent before the body.

     pipe report devicebound {
+    multi-segmented:
         body: bytes
     }

-For every message, the body is sent once, using this report.
+For every message, the body is sent in one or more reports like this.

     command get_twin @ 0x85 {
         twin_result: pipe